Create Subgroups in Address Book

 Click on the plus sign (+) under the Group column and name your new group “Friends and Family.”
 Now drag both groups, Family and Friends, into the new group.
 To reach the whole gang, you can now simply address a new message to “Friends and Family.”

 In Panther, subgroups are basically like aliases in the Finder—when you delete one from a group, its original entry remains.
-Tiger, however, gives you choices: it lets you either remove the subgroup from the group or delete the subgroup
+Tiger, however, gives you choices: it lets you either remove the subgroup from the group or delete the subgroup altogether, so be careful.

 Search Smart in Mail

 In Apple’s Mail, search options seem needlessly limited—you can search either all mailboxes or the current mailbox, but nothing in between.
 Here’s a quick way to search exactly where you’d like.